pashmaklang/pashmak/doc/en/7_Arrays.md

 # Arrays
-arrays are a list from variables
+arrays are a list from variables.

 look at this example: